 In this stage you and the financial planner will work together to develop a strategy that best accomplishes your financial goal.
 Often there may be a few viable strategies which can deliver to your goal and therefore it’s important to discuss with your financial planner what your personal financial habits are and which strategy best suits your lifestyle needs.

 A financial plan is useless unless it’s put into action!
 In this phase of the financial planning process, your financial planner will help you take the precise steps into putting your plan into action.
 This could mean using fixed investment tools, such as savings accounts, 401k, IRA, or Real Estate, etc…in order to build a portfolio that assists you in meeting your goals.
 It could mean putting together a budget or a spending limit in order to manage your savings habits.
 Whatever it takes to make sure you are on your way to achieving your goal, this is where it all falls into place

 As the economy changes and you grow, your plan will need to be revisited.
 A good financial planner will help you keep track of your results and check in with you to see if anything has changed in your life which may alter the plan.
 It’s recommended that a financial plan be revisited at least once a year in order to make sure that things are on track!
 If you wanted to sail from Los Angeles to Australia you would set the ship pointing towards your destination but it’s important to adjust the rudder once in a while to make sure you are still going to land at your destination.
 This phase of the financial planning process is as important as any other.

 Monitor and Review

 Sam Rad is a Certified Financial Planner in Los Angeles and has a wide range of knowledge about personal financial issues.
-He has helped many people meet their financial goals through the above process.
+He has helped many people with financial coaching to meet their financial goals through the above process.
 What his clients appreciate about him is that he is patient, easy to understand and always puts his clients first!
 Reach out to him if you have any questions.